farcaster-project/RFCs/09-swap-state.md

 #### Client side

 The Client has to backup to disk: its own id, swap parameters and Daemon id, and must have access to secret keys.
-From that Daemon's messages are used to continue the swap, since Daemon is a trusted component.
+From this backup, Daemon's messages sent during the recovery process are used to resume the swap, since Daemon is a trusted component.
 After a crash, a recovering Client must receive Daemon's datum messages, which are parametric on Daemon's swap state.
-From such messages Client may provide the additional signatures to complete the swap, if needed.
-As such Client is mostly stateless.
+From such messages, Client may provide the additional signatures to complete the swap, if needed.
+As such, Client is mostly stateless.

-The data needed for client to recover were already store on Daemon's checkpoints:
+The data needed for Client to recover were already stored on Daemon's checkpoints:
   - After `Signed adaptor buy` and `Signed arbitrating lock transactions`, a `checkpoint` is taken on Bob's Daemon side.
 Thereafter Bob locks the Bitcoin.
 Note that this corresponds to Bob's `checkpoint pre-lock`, so no new checkpoint needed.
   - After `Signed adaptor refund` and `Cosign arbitrating cancel` are received by Daemon, and just before locking the Monero, Alice's Daemon makes a `checkpoint`.
-Again, this corresponds to Alice's `checkpoint pre-lock`, so no new checkpoint needed.
+Again, this corresponds to Alice's `checkpoint pre-lock`, so no new checkpoint is needed.

 Both daemon-client, and daemon-syncer must implement mechanisms to re-establish their connection.